alexisbellido/dockerize-django/README.rst

   $ docker start app1-test
   $ docker exec -it app1-test /bin/bash

-This container will have the Python virtual environment of the project activated by default and you can create a new virtual environment with:
+You can create a new virtual environment with:

 .. code-block:: bash